Looking for some game-changing Hollywood Studios tips and secrets? You’ll find them all here!

 Oga’s is open all day from breakfast to dinner, but keep in mind that reservations are often required to enter.
 If you don’t get reservations, it’s still possible to join the walk-up list, but this isn’t always guaranteed.

 #24.
 ESCAPE THE RAIN

 Our number one choice for escaping the rain at Hollywood Studios is For the First Time in Forever: Frozen Sing-Along Celebration.
-It has multiple showtimes throughout the day, covered standby line and the theatre show lasts for 30 minutes.
+It has multiple showtimes throughout the day, a partially covered standby line and the theatre show lasts for 30 minutes.

-Children and adults alike with love singing along with the Royal Historians of Arandelle as they recount the story of Frozen and how Anna saved her sister Elsa, complete with snow flurries at the end of the performance.
+Children and adults alike will love singing along with the Royal Historians of Arandelle as they recount the story of Frozen and how Anna saved her sister Elsa, complete with snow flurries at the end of the performance.